Activism 2023

 POSTNOTE 2: Overnight March 15, came Letters from an American, about Maine becoming a state, and so much more.
 It is about citizen activism long ago.
 Take the time to read it.
 If our country survives as a democracy, it is up to us, one individual at a time.

 POSTNOTE 3: Sunday March 19 was the second followup session for the Pilgrimage.
 This session was at Westminster Presbyterian, Minneapolis, similar format, probably higher attendance than the previous Sunday.
-It was another powerful afternoon, with 8 of the 15 Pastors on the journey presenting their thoughts.
+It was another powerful afternoon, with 8 of the dozen clergy on the journey presenting their thoughts.

-In my minute I suggested an action suggestion is very simple: if each one of us in the room did “something” for a better future we would make a huge difference as opposed to simply the eight pastors on the stage.
-One of the pastors at the end said he noted that their 15 congregations in aggregate totaled about 30,000 members, simply amplifying what I had mentioned at my table.
+In my minute I made a very simple action suggestion: if each one of us in the room did “something” for a better future we would make a huge difference as opposed to simply the eight pastors on the stage doing our action.
+One of the pastors at the end said he noted that their congregations in aggregate totaled about 30,000 members, simply amplifying what I had mentioned at my table.

 We can all make a possible difference.
 We simply have to get to work.